nswccd-devsecops/dod-root-ca-and-cac/README.md

 # DOD Root CA and CAC software) installer

+Ideally, you should install the root CA certificates system-wide on your machine; we have separate instructions below for Windows and Linux.
+If you don't have administrator privileges on your machine, though, you can at least import the certificates into your web browser, as described in the third section.

 ## For Linux systems.

-The provided script uses Red Hat Ansible, so first you need to install that...
+The provided scripts use Red Hat Ansible, so first you need to install that...
 If you have the EPEL repos enabled, just do:
 ``` bash
 sudo yum install -y ansible